kodekloudhub/kubernetes-challenges/challenge-2/README.md

         vi .kube/config
         ```

-        Change this line to have the correct port `6443`, save and exit vi.
+        Change the following line to have the correct port `6443`, save and exit vi.

         ```yaml
             server: https://controlplane:6433